Skip to main content

 Why Easel?

 Easel is a 2D game programming language with multiplayer baked in.
-Easel is both a great way to learn to code, and a streamlined tool for experienced developers.
-Easel is also the perfect tool for teachers who want to introduce their students to text-based programming in a fun and engaging way.
+Learning to code can be more fun when you make games that you can play with your friends.
+Teachers can use Easel to introduce their students to text-based programming in a fun and engaging way.
+It is not just for first-time coders though!
+Experienced developers will find Easel's hierarchical programming language to be a streamlined and productive tool.
 Try our Quickstart tutorial to see what Easel is capable of.

 This page will cover some of the key features that make Easel unique: